fdvmoreira/badchars-create/README.md

 cd badchars-create
 ```

-### Compilling the application
+### Compiling the application
-1. Build and change into artifact's directory
+1. Build and change into the artifact's directory
 ```bash
 cargo build --release && cd target/release
 ```